Theodor Weissenberger: Combat on the Western Front

 His I. Gruppe was withdrawn from combat and moved to Wunstorf for a period of rest and conversion training to the Bf 109 G-14.
 The ground personnel were transferred to II.
 Gruppe of Jagdgeschwader 6 (JG 6—6th Fighter Wing).
 Conversion training ended in October 1944 and I. Gruppe was disbanded shortly after and became III.
 Gruppe (3rd Group) of JG 6 on 14 October.
-On 24 October 1944 Weissenberger was ordered to Königsberg in der Neumark, present-day Chojna in Poland.
-At Königsberg, he was given command of the newly forming I. Gruppe of Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing).
+On 23 November 1944, Weissenberger was transferred and ordered to Kaltenkirchen.
+At Kaltenkirchen, he was given command on 25 November of the newly forming I. Gruppe of Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing).
+Command of III.
+Gruppe of JG 6 was given to Major Helmut Kühle.

 Flying the Messerschmitt Me 262

 JG 7 "Nowotny" was the first operational jet fighter wing in the world and was named after Walter Nowotny, who was killed in action on 8 November 1944.
 Nowotny, a fighter pilot credited with 258 aerial victories and recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten), had been assessing the Messerschmitt Me 262 jet aircraft under operational conditions.
 JG 7 "Nowotny" was equipped with the Me 262, an aircraft which was heavily armed and faster than any Allied fighter.
 General der Jagdflieger (General of the Fighter Force) Adolf Galland hoped that the Me 262 would compensate for the Allies' numerical superiority.
 On 12 November 1944, the Oberkommando der Luftwaffe (OKL—Air Force High Command) ordered JG 7 "Nowotny" to be equipped with the Me 262.
 Galland appointed Oberst Johannes Steinhoff as its first Geschwaderkommodore (wing commander).